-The NYISO uses "shortage pricing" to reflect the gradually increasing value of Operating reflect the value of demand response resources when called upon to maintain adequate reserve levels.
+The NYISO uses "shortage pricing" to reflect the gradually increasing value of Operating Reserves, Regulation Service and transmission security as the system becomes more constrained.
+"Scarcity pricing" refers to the manner in which the NYISO seeks to ensure that real-time prices reflect the value of demand response resources when called upon to maintain adequate reserve levels.
 Consistency needs to be maintained between the NYISO's shortage and scarcity pricing mechanisms to ensure that shortage pricing accurately accounts for the scarcity pricing levels that result from utilizing demand response resources to maintain reserves.